luismiguelcasadodiaz/splunk/03_statistical_processing.md

   - Mathematical operation.
   - String concatenation.
 Use `+` for String or character and  `.` for any data type.
   - Comparison expression.
-  - Boolean expresion.
+  - Boolean expressions.
-  - A call to an `eval` function. these are the operators
+  - A call to an `eval` function.
+    These are the operators
     ![image](https://github.com/luismiguelcasadodiaz/splunk/assets/19540140/acb52173-a065-4fc6-94d3-5592062ff57d)

 ### Eval Syntax
-Field values are case sensitive
+Field values are case-sensitive
-Stringss must be duble quoted
+Strings must be double-quoted
-Field names mustbe single quoted when contain special charactares
+Field names must be single-quoted when contain special characters
 ![image](https://github.com/luismiguelcasadodiaz/splunk/assets/19540140/f7e0fdcc-7309-468b-8e09-9cd146993e01)

 ### Usage examples